 - Traveller Classic Book 0 has a brief description of a standard RPG adventure.
 Two PCs enter a castle to rescue a princess, but the princess (another PC) pretends she's sick, lures the guard into her cell and knocks him out.
 She runs out of the cell and meets the other PCs, and they fight their way out together.

 - In the last act of Matthew Lewis' classic Gothic play The Castle Spectre, the heroine Angela's boyfriend and his troops storm the castle to rescue her... and show up after she's stabbed the villain Osmond, saving herself and her father.
-Granted, Percy did stop Osmond from raping her in Act I, but she took a level in badass between then and now, turning from a traditional Gothic Distressed Damsel into a Badass Damsel.
-Here's to Lewis, Hidden Depths, and subversion of then-standard gender roles!
+Granted, Percy did stop Osmond from raping her in Act I, but she took a level in badass between then and now, turning from a traditional Gothic Damsel in Distress into an Action Girl.
+Here's to Lewis, Hidden Depths, and defiance of then-standard gender roles!

 - In Battlefield: Bad Company, player character Preston Marlow goes through great lengths to find and rescue his squad after a helicopter crash.
 However, when he finds them, they are nonchalantly killing the enemy and react to Preston's arrival with equal indifference.

 - In The Secret of Monkey Island, Guybrush goes to great lengths to rescue Governor Marley, only for it to be revealed that she'd escaped just fine without him, and his involvement ended up screwing her plan.

 - In Suikoden II, the Hero goes to rescue his sister-figure Nanami from captivity, and gets there in time to see her dashing through the complex and tossing soldiers aside left and right (and if you've recruited him, she's got a flying squirrel Cute Animal Mascot with her, for added ass-kicking adorability.)